December 2, 2025

 • Pre-fulfillment Cancel Rate (should target less than 2.5%)

-Note that if you fulfill your Amazon products using Amazon FBA, Amazon will be accountable for the shipping performance.
+Note that if you fulfill your Amazon products using Amazon FBA, Amazon will be responsible for the shipping performance.

 How is your Amazon Account Health Rating calculated?